katydecorah/weatherbot/README.md

 | snow                | ❄️    |
 | wind                | 🌬     |
 | fog                 | 🌫     |

-To enable emoji, add the `chat:write.customize` scope to your Slack app.
-[More](https://stackoverflow.com/a/53200237)

 <!-- START GENERATED DOCUMENTATION -->